Copyright © University of Cambridge. All rights reserved.

 These crosses can be drawn on number grids of various sizes.

 Add opposite pairs of orange numbers (i.e. north + south, east + west).

 Notice anything?
 Try a few more.

-Now try the same questions on crosses with two lines of symmetry,
+Now try adding opposite pairs on crosses with just two lines of symmetry, like these:

 What does it depend on?

 Is it the same if you added them the other way round? (i.e. N + E, S + W)